joshperry/ovrly/readme.md

 These handlers are for communicating things like display, dialog, download, render, request, focus, find, drag-n-drop, and loading events.

-This code runs in the browser process and each browser can be created a unique instance of this and/or each handler classes.
+This code runs in the browser process and when creating each new browser instance (render process) a unique instance of this and/or each handler class(es) can be created, or a single instance can be used if the logic between all are absolutely identical.

 *Important Handlers*

-- *OnProcesMessageReceived:* ?
-Is this when a render process sends the browser process a message or is it a browser process mirror of the function with the same name on `CefRenderProcessHandler`?
+- *OnProcesMessageReceived:* When a render process sends the browser process a message.

 ### CefRenderHandler

-Handlers for events related to rendering happening on the render thread for a particular browser instance.
+Handlers that run in the browser process to respond to events related to rendering happening in the render process for a particular browser instance.

-This is a primary integration point for hooking render data when using cef to render browser views off-screen.
+This is a primary integration point for hooking render data when using cef to render browser views in off-screen mode.

 *Important Handlers*